 Urszula had been suffering from back pain during the off-season and had a check-up but they thought it was nothing serious.
 The pain got worse and worse after the Australian Open and she had an x-ray which showed a little scratch on her vertebra.
 WTA official doctors told her the scratch meant a minimum of 5 weeks rest doing no exercise at all as she mustn’t move too much, and she withdrew from the tournament in Kuala Lumpur she was due to play.

 In March it was decided the injury was far more serious, it was a lumbar vertebral fracture and she would need surgery.

 As well as Kuala Lumpur she had to withdraw from Dubai and Indian Wells and she lost a lot of points so her ranking plummeted.

-Following the operation she had to have another five weeks recuperation when she could not even practice so she was out of tennis for over two months.
-In fact she did not return to competition until August, although she had hoped to start competing again after Wimbledon.
+Following the operation, she had to have another five weeks of recuperation when she could not even practice so she was out of tennis for over two months.
+She did not return to competition until August, although she had hoped to start competing again after Wimbledon.